Home » Course » Entree » Kung Pao Tofu

 Here’s a quick rundown of everything you’ll need.
 Plus, ideas and tips for ingredient substitutions.

-• Veggies – The recipe includes a mix of bell peppers, onion and zucchini.
+• Veggies – The recipe includes a mix of bell peppers, onions, and zucchini.
 I love this variety, but you can change it up however you like.

-• Tamari – Soy sauce, coconut aminos or namu shoyu will work too.
+• Tamari – Soy sauce, coconut aminos, or namu shoyu will also work.
 You may need to adjust for flavor as these all have different levels of saltiness.

-• Oil – There are two types of oils used in this recipe.
-Toasted sesame oil adds a wonderful distinct nutty & toasted flavor.
-And regular oil (sesame, canola or olive oil) is used for stir-frying.
+• Oil – This recipe uses two types of oils.
+Toasted sesame oil adds a wonderfully distinct nutty and toasted flavor, while regular oil (sesame, canola, or olive oil) is used for stir-frying.

 • Rice Vinegar – Adds a pop of brightness.
 Unseasoned is preferred, but if using seasoned you may need to adjust for flavor.

 • Cornstarch – Used to thicken the sauce, organic cornstarch (affiliate link) is preferred.
-Feel free to use arrowroot or tapioca flour instead.
+You can use arrowroot or tapioca flour instead.

-• Spices – Just black pepper and red pepper flakes is all the spices used.
+• Spices – Just black pepper and red pepper flakes are all the spices used.
 Adjust both to suit your taste.

 • Peppers – You can find dried red chili peppers in Asian markets or at your local grocery store in the Latin section (chiles arbol).
-We’ll be using them whole and adding them early in the stir-fry process.
-If you have szechuan peppercorns on hand, add up to 1 tablespoon ground with mortar.
+We’ll use them whole and add them early in the stir-fry process.
+If you have Szechuan peppercorns on hand, add up to 1 tablespoon ground with mortar.

-• Peanuts – A common ingredient used in kung pao tofu, adding texture and protein.
+• Peanuts – This nut is a common ingredient in kung pao tofu, adding texture and protein.
 Cashews can also be used.
-If you have nut allergies, feel free to omit.
+If you have nut allergies, omit them.

 side by side photos showing the process of making crispy tofu.